-For several years he had a column in Time and frequently appeared in Parade, the widely read Sunday supplement.
+For several years he had a column in Time and frequently appeared in Parade.

 His work has also appeared in such places as The New York Times Sunday Magazine and on the cover of Harvard Magazine.

-His twelve books include three New York Times best-sellers Fire And Ice, a biography of Revlon founder Charles Revson; The Invisible Bankers, about the insurance industry; and The Only Investment Guide You’ll Ever Need, which, with more than a million copies sold and translated into Chinese, proved to be the only investment guide he would ever need.
+His twelve books include three New York Times best-sellers: Fire And Ice, a biography of Revlon founder Charles Revson; The Invisible Bankers, about the insurance industry; and The Only Investment Guide You’ll Ever Need, which, with more than a million copies sold, proved to be the only investment guide he would ever need.

-Another of his books, The Best Little Boy In The World, about growing up gay, has been continuously in print since 1973, added to the Modern Library Series 25 years later to coincide with publication of its sequel, The Best Little Boy In The World Grows Up.
+Another of his books, The Best Little Boy In The World, about growing up gay, continuously in print since 1973, was added to the Modern Library Series 25 years later to coincide with publication of its sequel, The Best Little Boy In The World Grows Up.

-In the early days of personal computers, his Managing Your Money software dominated the personal finance category.
-It helped hundreds of thousands take control of their finances.
-He himself still uses it — Managing Your Money for DOS, version 12.
+In the early days of personal computers, his Managing Your Money software dominated the personal finance category, helping hundreds of thousands to take control of their finances.

-His anti-smoking commercials have run throughout the former Soviet Union.
+His anti-smoking TV commercials annoyed the entire former Soviet Union.

-Here in America he hired planes with anti-smoking banners to fly up and down Long Island beaches in pursuit of the Newport Cigarettes planes.
+Here in America he flew anti-smoking banners up and down Long Island beaches in pursuit of the Newport Cigarettes planes.

 His work on auto insurance reform led to the placement of three initiatives on the March 1996 California ballot.
-Backers ranged from former Secretary of State George Shultz to former San Francisco councilwoman Roberta Achtenberg to Quicken co-creator Tom Proulx.
-The measures lost — “and now look at the mess California is in,” he says.
+Backers ranged from former Secretary of State George Schultz to former San Francisco councilwoman Roberta Achtenberg to Quicken co-creator Tom Proulx.
+The measures lost.

 He has appeared on such shows as Today, Tonight, Tomorrow, Good Morning America, Oprah, and Face the Nation.